148 National Dishes of countries around the world

 Irish Brown Soda Bread

 A non-yeast-raised bread, simple to make and best served the same day.
-Irish soda bread is easy to make and a traditional all over Ireland.
+Irish soda bread is easy to make and a tradition all over Ireland.

 This is a kind of soup called cawl it is usually a one-pot dish made up of Welsh lamb, leeks and potatoes.